+Source: ONS

 There have been layoffs

 With hiring stalled, employers might have adjusted their workforce costs enough without the need for further changes.
-This may indeed have been so for the first five months of the crisis - until the initial furlough scheme began to unwind.
-It is then that the weekly pattern of redundancies (layoffs) in the working age population begins to rise.
-At their peak, redundancies were around 30,000 a week – which is some 0.1% of the workforce.
-Bad for those laid off, but still quite small as a proportion of the workforce and still not what they were compared to the 2008 downturn, let alone the 1980s crash.
+This may indeed have been so for the first five months of the crisis (until the initial furlough scheme began to unwind).
+It is at this stage that the weekly pattern of redundancies (layoffs) in the working age population begins to rise.
+At their peak, redundancies were around 30,000 a week – 0.1% of the total workforce.
+This is clearly bad for those laid off, but still quite small as a proportion of the workforce and not as severe as the 2008 downturn, let alone the 1980s crash.

-Not all of these layoffs will end up in unemployment – because notice periods effectively give people time to find alternative employment.
-But with hiring also significantly down, we might expect unemployment to have risen as a result – and yet the rise in redundancies does not seem to have filtered into significant rises in unemployment.
+Not all of these layoffs will end up in unemployment.
+Notice periods effectively give people time to find alternative employment.
+But with hiring also significantly down, we might expect unemployment to have risen as a result.
+Yet the rise in redundancies does not seem to have filtered into significant rises in unemployment.

+Figure 8: Layoffs and quits